 - sets the EU's common foreign & security policy, taking into account EU strategic interests and defence implications

 - nominates and appoints candidates to certain high profile EU level roles, such as the ECB and the Commission

 On each issue, the European Council can:

-The European Council is made up of the heads of state or government of all EU countries, the European Commission President and the High Representative for Foreign Affairs & Security Policy.
+The European Council is made up of the heads of state or government of all EU countries, the European Council President, and the European Commission President.

 It is convened and chaired by its President, who is elected by the European Council itself for a once-renewable two-and-a-half-year term.
-The President represents the EU to the outside world.
+Among other things, the President represents the EU to the outside world.

 It usually meets 4 times a year – but the President can convene additional meetings to address urgent issues.

-You can put general about the Council's work to its Public Information Service.
+You can put general questions about the European Council's work to its Public Information Service.